 Fuerteventura airport does have a small lounge called Jable VIP with tv, complimentary wifi, coffee, pastries etc.

 It costs just over 30€ per adult as a one off entry although if you have a Priority Pass membership or are flying Iberia Express business class this is also valid to use.
-I have used it when flying business class and, apart from a bit of a walk to get to it, it is a pleasant space to wait for your flight in.

 It is located in the departure area right at the end (the far left of the terminal when facing the sea).